ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralization/index.en.md

 Because of the inherant trade-offs with Proof of Stake systems, it is clear that _Soveriegn Grade Censorship Resistance_ is not a priority on these chains, and as such, they cannot be recommended for deployments that have the potential to be disrupt powerful incumbant institutions.

-### Funny Money

-One "feature" centralized systems beware of is the devaluing of holding via inflation.

-The soundness of money,

-> Yeah, your boring old car might be safe, but check out this bad boy over here; we removed the breaks, and now it's ultrasafe.
->
-> - Advocates of Ultrasound Money

-The redistribution of funds via infaltion or currency debasement is one of the oldest tricks in the book for meddling central planners with misplaced authority.

-In an orwellean attempt to flip the script of otherwise well-defined and fair.

-- Unknown future supplies create unkown.
-- In a world of competing
-- Centralization into the hands of the

 ## Classic Problems Require Classic Solutions

 Corruption is a problem as old as civilisation, and whilst it might not have obviously reared it's ugly head in the cryptocurrency space yet, as the technology becomes more influential, it will attract forces that wish to bridle it's power and shape it towards a future where, far from liberating humanity, blockchains become tools for optimizing enslavement.